apache/infrastructure-website/content/pages/stats.md

 Title: Status pages

   - See what services are running well and which are reporting issues on the <a href="https://status.apache.org" target="_blank">Status</a> page.
 If a problem is showing here, Infra has already received an alert about it.

+  - Review the general use and flow of the <a href="https://infra-reports.apache.org/cistats/" target="_blank">continuous integration services</a> at the ASF.
+The report updates once a day and uses more than 25 charts to show trends over the preceding month.

   - Check the <a href="https://www.apache.org/uptime/" target="_blank">uptime rate of Apache services</a>.